 - Select your ‘Destination’ below and choose your Colour profile, I use ‘Coated FOGRA39 (ISO 12647-2:2004) as this has the widest colour space which should give you accurate colours for most printers.

 - Press ‘Save PDF’.

-Now you have your PDF which you will be printing on, you can go into this document and have a look over it to look for any errors or mistakes within your document.
+Now you have your PDF which you will be printing on, you can go into this document and look over it to look for any errors or mistakes within the document.
 Your print settings are extremely important when printing photographs from home, printers at home don’t have the high-end specifications that a photo printer does but if you get your printer settings spot on then you can get extremely close to looking like it has been professionally printed.

-I will give you a quick run-through on my printer settings, however, keep in mind that all printers are different, your choice of paper can affect the printing and even the type of ink you use, however, if you are using the same set up like me or something similar it may be worth putting in these settings as a stepping stone to see how it comes out, you can then make a few tweaks and adjustments.
+I will give you a quick run-through on my printer settings, however, keep in mind that all printers are different, and your choice of paper can affect the printing and even the type of ink you use, however, if you are using the same set up like me or something similar it may be worth putting in these settings as a stepping stone to see how it comes out, you can then make a few tweaks and adjustments.

 Here is how to do it:

 - A print window should pop up where you will be selecting all of your print settings.

 - I have two different settings, one for the body of my zine and another for my zine cover.